Skip to main content

 important

-Note, credentials never leave the controller namespace, removing the risk of exposure.
+It is essential to note that credentials are confined within the controller namespace, effectively mitigating the risk of exposure.

 apiVersion: terraform.appvia.io/v1alpha1